 |Assigned Staff and Division:|

-The Project would replace the existing, and currently shut-in, 123.4-mile pipeline system known as Lines 901 and 903.
+The Project would replace the existing, and currently emptied, purged, and idled, 123.4-mile pipeline system known as Lines 901 and 903.
 The replacement pipelines, herein after referred to as Lines 901R and 903R, would operate at a lower throughput capacity of 40,000 barrels per day and would include the following:

-- Line 903R - The installation, maintenance and operation of a fourteen (14) inch diameter uninsulated steel pipeline for approximately 74-miles between the existing Sisquoc Pump Station and the existing Pentland Delivery Point.
+- Line 903R - The installation, maintenance and operation of a fourteen (14) inch diameter uninsulated steel pipeline for approximately 73.8-miles between the existing Sisquoc Pump Station and the existing Pentland Delivery Point.

-- The operation of forty-nine (49) total pipeline control valves (either motor operated valves or check valves).
-There are forty-one (41) standalone valve stations as well as eight (8) additional control valves located within pump station facilities
+- The operation of fifty-one (51) total pipeline control valves (either motor operated valves or check valves).
+There are forty-one (41) standalone valve stations as well as ten (10) additional control valves located within pump station facilities.

 - Equipment modifications to (resizing of pumps, pig launchers/receivers, etc.) and continued operation of the Las Flores Pump Station, Gaviota Pump Station, and Pentland Delivery Point.

 - Equipment modifications, site expansion, and continued operation of the Sisquoc Pump Station.
-The site and facility expansion includes the development of a new 120,000-barrel crude oil break-out tank, secondary containment area for the crude oil break-out tank, new fire water storage tank, and installation of a foam fire suppression system.
+The site and facility expansion includes the development of a new 80,0000-barrel crude oil break-out tank, secondary containment area for the crude oil break-out tank, new foam storage tank, and installation of a foam fire suppression system.

-- The construction and operation of a new pump station located in the Cuyama Valley region of San Luis Obispo County.
+- The construction and operation of two new pump stations located at the Rancho Espanol and Russell Ranch properties in the Cuyama Valley region of San Luis Obispo County.

 Feb 14, 2019